astronomer/astro-docs/enterprise/next/03_install/01_aws/01_install-aws-standard.md

 Example wildcard CNAME record:
 ![aws-elb](https://assets2.astronomer.io/main/docs/ee/route53.png)

-## 10. Verify You Can Access the Astronomer UI
+## Step 10: Verify You Can Access the Astronomer UI

 Go to `app.BASEDOMAIN` to see the Astronomer UI.

 Consider this your new Airflow control plane.
 From the Astronomer UI, you'll be able to both invite and manage users as well as create and monitor Airflow Deployments on the platform.

-## 11. Verify SSL
+## Step 11: Verify TLS

-To make sure that the certificates were accepted, log into the platform and head to `app.BASEDOMAIN/token` and run:
+To check if your TLS certificates were accepted, log into the platform and head to `app.BASEDOMAIN/token` and run:

 ```
 curl -v -X POST https://houston.BASEDOMAIN/v1 -H "Authorization: Bearer <token>"